pmoskovi/kafka-learning-resources/README.md

 * Description: A brief summary of the resource.
 * Source: The origin or creator of the resource.
 * Skill Level: [Beginner, Intermediate, Advanced].
-* Resource Type: [Video, Documentation, Guide or Tutorial, Blog Post, Book or Article, FAQ].
+* Resource Type: [Video, Documentation, Guide or Tutorial, Blog Post, Book or Article, FAQ, Newsletter].
 * Interactivity: [Hands-on Exercise, Quiz or Test, Community Forum].
 * Language: [Java, Python, .NET, Go, JavaScript, Other].